vamem9z-Moses/dotfiles/README.md

 do this is to install quicklisp and run `(ql:add-to-init-file)` to ensure that it loads whenever the REPL loads.
 See http://www.quicklisp.org/ for more info.

+## MS Office in Wine
+Office 2007 is installed in wine the `msoffice/bootstrap-wine-msoffice.sh` script will add icon and desktop files so that office will show up in the DE's Menu.

 ## Postinstall and Updating

 Occasionally you'll want to run the `rvm-pythonz-update.sh` script to update